 During the swallowing and digestive process, food and liquid passes through the esophagus.
 The esophagus is a long tube that extends from the throat down through an opening, or hiatus, in the diaphragm (thin layer of muscle separating chest from abdomen) and into the stomach.
 Sometimes the stomach can push up into the opening—the stomach bulging into the chest area—causing a hiatal hernia.

-Causes, risk factors and symptoms of hiatal hernia
+Causes of hiatal hernia

 Certain people may be more likely to have this condition, including pregnant women and people who are obese or overweight because of the additional strain and pressure this puts on the stomach area.
 Excessive straining from bowel movements and coughing may also cause hiatal hernia.
 Some people are born with a larger hiatal opening, which may also make them more likely to experience a hiatal hernia at some point in their lives.